helmutlutz/blog/docs/_posts/2023-01-16-experimenting-with-text-generators.markdown

 ---
 layout: post
 title:  "Building a text generator on AWS"
-date:   2023-01-04 20:55:50 +0100
+date:   2023-01-16 20:55:50 +0100
-tags: cloud machinelearning
+tags: Cloud MachineLearning
 ---
-# Project: Building a Text Generator on AWS
-Inspired by these articles:
+# Intro to the project
+I started this project because I was curious about a technique, which, despite being a niche (from a theoretical perspective), is totally hyped right now.
+People even build huge machine learning systems just because they are so versatile and applicable in our everyday lives.
+The ML systems I'm talking about are called *language models*.
+In this particular domain I saw multiple things that I was curious about: Lately the research and developer community switched from recurrent neural networks to *transformer* architectures.
+It is possible to train these models on large, unspecific datasets, and then fine tune them to a particular style (or author), such that your model is able to produce text in the very same style.
+Also from an operational point of view, I saw several things I wanted to learn for my daily work and which would nicely combine with the task of training and running these language models: One thing is the whole AWS stack.
+I wanted to learn to transfer code to the cloud, train my models there, and run inference tasks.
+So I decided to come up with a project to bring these things together.

+If you are interested in reading material: this project was initially inspired by the following articles
+- [The Unreasonable Effectiveness of Recurrent Neural Networks][karpathy-rnns]
-"Deep Faking" Political Twitter using Transfer learning and GPT-2; 2019
+- "Deep Faking" Political Twitter using Transfer learning and GPT-2; 2019
-[Deep Drumpf][deep-drumpf]
+- [Deep Drumpf][deep-drumpf]
-[Building a lyrics generator with markov chains][lyrics-with-markov] [Create your first LSTM][create-first-lstm]
+- [Building a lyrics generator with markov chains][lyrics-with-markov]
+- [Create your first LSTM][create-first-lstm]
-[Fine tuning GPT-2][tuning-gpt2]
+- [Fine tuning GPT-2][tuning-gpt2]

-The sections in this readme have been created largely in a modular way.
-Not everything might be necessary for a new setup (e.g. using a docker image on an EC2 instance).
-Some sections were only experimental and haven't been fully developed yet (e.g. the section about using Docker Compose to make a multi-container setup).
+## The plan
+So how to best put together a project that has lots of learning potential?

+## Preparation and local testing

 ### Collecting data
 - Find your consumer key, consumer secret, access token, and access token secret.
 - In the VScode terminal, execute:
   `export CONSUMER_KEY="...."` (for all four keys)
 - Execute the command:
-  `cd /backend/data_collector; python profile_scraper.py -p antonioguterres -f`
+  `cd /backend/data_collector; python profile_scraper.py -p <some-twitter-handle> -f`

 ### Training a first model